zekiyeerdemryerson/Sales_Dataset/README.md

 #### Visualization using matplot lib.
 #### What products are most often sold together?
 #### What product sold the most?
 Why do you think it sold the most?

+#### Lastly, special thanks to Keith Galli and his videos, which helps me a lot!